 - Peer to Peer Recovery Coaches (One of the first in southeastern Michigan to offer this service).

-- Short Term Residential Services: 24 hour supervision for less than 14 days in length (beginning October 2009).
-This is a woman's specific, trauma focused program.
+- Short Term Residential (Gender specific): Services: 24 hour supervision for less than 28 days in length (beginning October 2009 for females, February 2015 for men).
+These are gender specific, trauma focused programs.

-- Case Management: Strength based, client focused case management services both for PNLH funded clients and across the provider network for select treatment centers funded by SEMCA, Detroit & Oakland County.
+- Case Management: Strength based, client focused case management services both for PNLH funded clients and across the provider network for select treatment centers funded by DWMHA & Oakland County.

 - Partial Hospitalization: 6 hours per day, 5 days per week of clinical groups and individual treatment.